ban-epfl/BAI-with-Post-Action-Context/README.md

 # Optimal-Best-Arm-Identification-in-Bandits-with-Post-Action-Context

-This repository offers an implementation for best arm identification in bandits with post action contexts for two settings and several algorithms for each setting.
+This repository includes the official codes for ["Best Arm Identification with Post-Action Contexts"] (https://arxiv.org/abs/2502.03061) paper and the instructions on how to run it.

 ---